-Note from Mommypotamus: Today’s post comes from Katie of Girl Meets Nourishment, whom I’ve invited to be a regular contributor this spring.
-I can’t wait to try it with our favorite paleo tortillas.
+Note from Mommypotamus: Today’s post comes from Katie of Girl Meets Nourishment, whom I’ve invited to be a regular contributor this summer.
 Thank you, Katie!

 The weather has been getting toastier each day, which means it’s time for one of my favorite beverages of the season – agua fresca!
 Agua fresca literally translated in Spanish means “fresh water,” and is typically made with a variety of fresh fruits (and sometimes vegetables).
 This drink is so refreshing on hot days, and is simply made with the freshest of ingredients.
 Continue ReadingRead More »